 Live Portfolio Cohort

-Work with David Stein in real time to build a revised portfolio you can explain and defend, overcoming complexity with live guidance and feedback.
+Work with me, David Stein, host of the Money for the Rest of Us podcast, in real time to build a revised portfolio you can explain and defend, overcoming complexity with live guidance and feedback.
 End with a better portfolio, a clear implementation plan and a review framework for the rest of your investing life.

 Who Is It For?

-This initial cohort is for individual investors who plan to retire in the next 5 to 10 years and want to:
+This cohort is for individual investors who are retired, or plan to retire soon, and want to:

-- Understanding whether you are on track with your retirement investing goals
+- Calculate and confirm you are on track with your retirement goals

-- Assessing your personal loss capacity and loss aversion
+- Find your loss capacity and loss aversion, applying it to your portfolio

-- Evaluating current risks and opportunities in the markets
+- Evaluate current risks to, and opportunities for, you in the markets

-- How current AI systems can help your portfolio
+- Leverage AI systems to improve and simplify your portfolio process

 - And more